 Breast enlargement surgery – also known as breast augmentation surgery or boob job – is a procedure that is appropriate for patients looking to increase the size and fullness of their breast(s) and / or to correct minor sagging.
-Women who opt for this surgery are usually those who have always had small breasts, or those who have lost breast volume after having children.

 - 1 Deciding if breast enlargement surgery is right for you